amd-afa/E-Commerce-Restaurant-App/e_commerce_restaurant/README.md

 # e_commerce_restaurant

-A new Flutter project for E-Commerce Restaurant App called FRESHII where the user can discover new food-boxes and add them to cart then submit them to order
+A Flutter project as a simple example for E-Commerce Restaurant App called FRESHII where the user can discover new food-boxes and add them to cart then submit them to order (used firbase as BackEnd)

 ## Screenshots